TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/About.rst

 Examples
 ========

-The examples in this guide are from a TYPO3 installation based on The `Official Introduction Package
+The examples in this guide are from a TYPO3 installation based on the `Official Introduction Package
 <https://extensions.typo3.org/extension/introduction/>`__.

 .. _credits: